-So if you were to take in three non family members (i.e. not your parents, grandparents, children, step-children, grandchildren, siblings, uncles, aunts or cousins, or any foster children) into your home as paying lodgers, your home will probably be an HMO.
-It doesn't matter if the lodgers themselves are related to each other or not, as the rule is around forming two or more separate households.
+Youre allowed to have two non family members before your property is classified as an HMO, but when you get to three non-family, paying lodgers, itll change.
+It doesn't matter if the lodgers are related to each other or not the rule is around forming two or more separate households.

 If youre renting out a property to five or more people, with shared toilet, bathroom or kitchen facilities, this is a large HMO and will require a license.
 There used to be an exception based on the number of storeys in the property but this was scrapped in 2018.

 There are also some instances in which smaller HMOs require a license, for example if a local authority requires all HMOs to be licensed in specific areas.
 Contact your council to see what their approach is in your local area.

 An HMO licenses is valid for five years after this point you must renew it.
 You should also have a separate license for every HMO you run renting out an unlicensed HMO puts you at risk of an unlimited fine.

 Historically, HMOs are at a greater risk from fires, so its important all HMO landlords put in appropriate fire safety systems and regularly maintain fire alarms.
 You should send a gas certificate to the council every year and provide safety certificates for all electrical appliances when requested.